The higher the resolution the better — granted that you can afford it and that you have a powerful enough GPU.

 1920×1080 vs 2560×1440 – Everyday Use

-1920×1080 amouts to 2,073,600 pixels while 2560×1440 or WQHD has 3,686,400 — that’s 78% more pixels.
-Both resolutions have 16:9 aspect ratio.
+1920×1080 amounts to 2,073,600 pixels while 2560×1440 or WQHD has 3,686,400 — that’s 78% more pixels!
+Both resolutions have a 16:9 aspect ratio.

 The best way to illustrate the difference between the two resolutions is by comparing how they look on the same-sized display, let’s say a 27-inch monitor.

-On a 27-inch monitor, the 1080p resolution offers roughly 81 PPI (Pixels Per Inch) while 1440p provides around 108 PPI.
+On a 27-inch monitor, the 1080p resolution offers roughly 81 PPI (Pixels Per Inch), while 1440p provides around 108 PPI.

 Professional and Everyday Use

-The 2560×1440 resolution on a 27-inch monitor allows you to have two browsers open next to each other and comfortably view content from both without anything overlapping.
+For a practical example, the 2560×1440 resolution on a 27-inch monitor allows you to have two browsers open next to each other and comfortably view content from both without anything overlapping.
 This makes 1440p monitors ideal for multi-tasking and professional purposes, especially if you can get two for a dual setup.

 When watching Full HD 1080p content on a 1440p monitor, a video player uses upscaling (or upconversion) process which matches the number of pixels in order to deliver the full-screen viewing experience.

 1920×1080 vs 2560×1440 – Gaming

-When it comes to gaming, you will have to choose between the gameplay fluidity and better graphics unless you can afford a more expensive display/PC setup.
+When it comes to gaming, you will have to choose between gameplay fluidity and better graphics unless you can afford a more expensive display/PC setup.